Estimated read time: 8 minutes, 4 seconds

 It’s not all doom and gloom for merchants when it comes to chargebacks.

-Although there isn’t a watertight solution to preventing chargeback disputes, there are some measures you can put into place to minimize it happening to your company.
-These include simple steps like:
+There are measures you can put into place to minimize it happening to your company.
+These include steps like:

 - Keep detailed proof of all purchases